 A computer model of the complete Land Rover Discovery vehicle was built using the mechanisms analysis software package ADAMS (Automatic Dynamic Analysis of Mechanical Systems).
 Twenty variables of interest were chosen and, using the current facilities within ADAMS, these were modelled in such a way that they could be automatically changed during a DOE run.
-For example, an engine mount would have two stiffness values either side of the design condition to represent the manufacturers tolerance on the component.
+For example, an engine mount would have two stiffness values of 1700 and 2300 N/mm to represent the manufacturers tolerance on the component.
 As far as possible, this model was verified by comparing simulation natural frequencies with test.